 In addition to studying under some of the greatest modern minds in natural medicine, you’ll meet supportive friends who share your values and are committed to making the world a better, healthier place.

 Robert Schneider, MD, FACC, is Dean of the College of Integrative Medicine, Co-Director of the PhD in Physiology, Director of the Institute for Natural Medicine and Prevention, and Professor of Physiology and Health.
 He is an internationally recognized physician-scientist-educator and leader in evidence-based integrative medicine.
 Dr. Schneider achieved his postgraduate training in internal medicine and hypertension at the University of Michigan Medical School.
 He is a specialist in preventive medicine and clinical hypertension, and an elected Fellow of the American College of Cardiology.
 Over the past 30 years, Dr. Schneider had directed or co-directed more than $25 million in grant support from the US National Institutes of Health and other government agencies for clinical research on integrative medicine, aging, and cardiovascular disease.
 The results of these studies have been published in more than 150 peer-reviewed articles and abstracts.
 Based on his groundbreaking research and clinical experience, he authored the popular book: Total Heart Health: How to Prevent and Reverse Heart Disease with the Maharishi Vedic Approach to Health.

 Keith Wallace received his PhD in Physiology from the University of California at Los Angeles and did his postdoctoral research at Harvard Medical School.
 His seminal papers published in Science, the American Journal of Physiology, and Scientific American, showed that Transcendental Meditation technique, produced a fourth major state of consciousness different than waking, sleeping, or dreaming.

-Dr. Wallace was the founding President of Maharishi University of Management and established the first Maharishi AyurVeda Clinics in the United States.
+Dr. Wallace was the founding President of Maharishi International University and established the first Maharishi AyurVeda Clinics in the United States.
 He has traveled worldwide giving lectures at major universities and institutes on Maharishi’s consciousness-based health programs.
 Dr. Wallace is the author of The Neurophysiology of Enlightenment, The Physiology of Consciousness, and co-author of Victory Before War.

-Dr. Wallace is currently a trustee of Maharishi University of Management.
+Dr. Wallace is currently a trustee of Maharishi International University.
 He is a professor and the Chair of the Department of Physiology and Health.